'Thermodynamic Dissipation Theory

 - He points out that: See wikipedia article 'Abiogenesis'.
 The wording, the language, the style of the section 'Thermodynamic dissipation' are the same as in Karo Michaelian's book.
 So, probably Karo Michaelian wrote that section.
 It is a summary of the theory that only its author could have written.
 Or: it is a copy&paste work of somebody else.

 - UV-C: Today UV light is used to kill bacteria!
-See: wikipedia article Ultraviolet germicidal irradiation.
+See: wikipedia article Ultraviolet germicidal irradiation and Germicidal lamp.
 On the wikipage DNA there is nothing about DNA's exceptional resistance to UV-C. On the contrary: wikipedia tells us that UV-B damages DNA and causes mutations.

 - Ozone layer appeared when oxygen levels were high enough (Great Oxygenation Event)